 As I went on several things impressed me.
 First was the man himself; when I considered what he did and where he did it my admiration grew.
 It is only when actually visiting the parishes, with their narrow roads, high hedges, thick woods and rolling landscape that the practical difficulties of land surveying can be appreciated.
 To do this in all weathers where the highest viewpoint is from the back of a horse, where the only help you have are usually untrained labourers and where, at the end of the day, you have to return to plot the map in an office lit only by natural or candle light – well as I say my admiration grew.

 Secondly I found that I was not alone in my interest in local history.
 Much of this work has been researched using the internet and I was astounded to find so many people who have written on so many diverse topics.
 From closed railway stations to the uniforms of the yeomanry the range of interests is staggering.
 Most of those writing did so with no expectation of any reward or acknowledgement or knowing if anyone would even read their work.
 People in Abbotsbury, for example, published a transcription of the notes and accounts that Martin submitted when he was involved in that inclosure.
-The website on which I found this does seem to be maintained but the information is still out there and it was helpful to one person, me, at least.
+The website on which I found this does not seem to be actively maintained, one of those ghost websites created by enthusiasts who in one way or another have moved on.
+But nothing ever truly dies on the internet and the information is still out there and it was helpful to one person, me, at least.

-Finally I discovered that although I knew a little about the big events in English history, I knew nothing about what historians would deem the minor ones.
-For example I knew plenty about the six wives of Henry VIII but nothing about the first tentative steps he made in introducing laws which, under his daughter Elizabeth I, would be codified into the first national law for looking after those who could not look after themselves.
+Finally I discovered that although I knew something of the big events in English history, I knew less about what historians would deem the minor ones and virtually nothing about the rural history of the country.
+I knew for example plenty about the six wives of Henry VIII but nothing about the first tentative steps he made in introducing laws which, under his daughter Elizabeth I, would be codified into the first national law for looking after those who could not look after themselves.

-I was tempted at the outset to write a simple transcription of the diaries but having realised fairly quickly that the entries he made were at best laconic I decided to use them to form a framework on which I could hang our understanding of the first part of the 19th century I decided to extend the remit that I set myself but in order to do that a decree of contextual knowledge was needed and this has resulted in a book that is a combination of biography, historical research and exposition.
+I was tempted at the outset to write a simple transcription of the diaries but, having realised fairly quickly that the entries he made were at best laconic, I decided to use them to form a framework on which I could hang the history of the first part of the 19th century.
+In order to do this though I needed a decree of contextual knowledge that I lacked and had to acquire.
+This has resulted in a website that is a combination of biography, historical research and exposition.

 Whether the reader considers this a worthwhile project I leave to them.
 I have a vain hope that someone may find it interesting or useful but admit that it’s primary purpose has helped satisfy a need in me.
 The work is what it is – a desire to promulgate a little more knowledge in the world.